Abnaxos/meldioc/docs/building-blocks.md

 Building Blocks
 ===============

-The building blocks of Compose are:
+The building blocks of Meld are:

   * **Features** AKA modules: They declare provisions and may provide (partial) implementations.